FollyMaddy/scraper-tools/README.md

 Read the script

-This is the basic version ! kept here for backup !
+This is the basic version ! kept in here for backup !

+Advice : use archive-v3.sh (the improved version)

 # Program : archive-v3.sh